Leather Treatment

 New Starter, Oil Change

 While continuing to troubleshoot my car’s electrical issues, I decided to replace the starter.
-The car refused to start a few times earlier this year, probably due to a weak battery, and/or weak poor connections.
-This would give me an opportunity to clean and tighten the starter wiring, along with upgrade to a lower amperage starter.
-The new starter also weighs several pounds less than the stock Paris-Rhone starter.
-I purchased a compatible, rebuilt starter with a lifetime warranty.
-I would have preferred new over rebuilt, but these starters aren’t being manufactured anymore.
-Unfortunately, the core charge of $40 would be non-refundable, since the new starter is not the same unit as the stock Paris-Rhone starter.
-I also wanted to keep the stock starter for any future problems or projects.
+Earlier this year, the car failed to start a few times—likely due to a weak battery and/or poor connections.
+Replacing the starter gave me a chance to clean and tighten the wiring, while also upgrading to a lower-amperage unit.
+The replacement starter is several pounds lighter than the stock Paris-Rhone model.
+I bought a compatible rebuilt starter with a lifetime warranty.
+I would have preferred a new one, but these are no longer manufactured.
+The $40 core charge was non-refundable, since the new starter isn’t the same model as the original Paris-Rhone.
+I also chose to keep the stock starter in case I need it for future troubleshooting or projects.

-I was able to complete at my club’s local tech session, on a car lift!
-I unfortunately didn’t get many pictures, since time was running short for my car’s work.
+I completed the swap at my club’s local tech session using a lift.
+Unfortunately, I didn’t get many pictures because time was running short on my work session.

-The oil filter limits access and removal of the starter.
-Time for an oil change, which is good because I haven’t changed the oil since 2016?!?!
-Anyway, the starter is relatively easy to remove.
+The oil filter made removal a bit tricky, so I decided it was also time for an oil change—which, embarrassingly, I hadn’t done since 2016?!?!
+Otherwise, the starter is relatively easy to remove.
 It bolts to the bellhousing with three 13mm bolts.
-After disconnecting the wiring, I unbolted it from the bellhousing.
-With some assistance, and some pinched fingers on my helper, the starter was out.
-Here it is with the new starter:
+After disconnecting the wiring, I unbolted it and, with a little help (and a few pinched fingers on my helper), the starter came out.
+Here it is next to the replacement:

 Pics courtesy of Tom S